international-rural-school-report-v2/backend/README.md

   "password": "password"
 }
 ```
-If successful, will return with a '201' HTTP status and an object with this format:
+If successful, will return with a '201' HTTP status and an object with this format (same as register):
 ```
 {
   "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWJqZWN0IjoxLCJ1c2VybmFtZSI6InVzZXIxIiwiaWF0IjoxNTU4Mjk1NDg4LCJleHAiOjE1NTgzMDI2ODh9.Lwz-Wfyzto2JJOSJjRqalbonNSwhXSLmNyxMWH-aVRc",